DemeSzabolcs/SBD.ContentInsights/README.md

 ## Getting started
 ### Using the package from NuGet

- 1. Add a reference in you webproject to the package, like this:
+ 1. Add a reference in you web project to the package, like this:
 ```
  <PackageReference Include="SBD.ContentInsights" Version="1.0.0-beta.1" />
 ```